LaMitaOne/Flowmotion/README.md

 On my Asus Zenbook ux305ca (dual-core toy):
 - ImageEn: 1/4 screen, 30 pics → 50 % CPU and almost unusable
 - Flowmotion: Fullscreen, 80 pics → 25 % CPU usage, still perfectly smooth :)
+  (since threading of animation its smooth like its running in some 3d engine)

 Not finished completely yet, but already in use in **MEDIA Revolution X** (freeware):
 https://lamita.jimdosite.com/